Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 - BLUE spokes (connected to same or different HUBs, including cross-region) will start communicating directly, and bypassing the HUB's FW - if present
 - The traffic between RED and BLUE will be driven to FW, since no better route exists for such.
 It will be the Central FW deciding if to ALLOW or to BLOCK traffic

-And what if I had no FW in my vHUBs?
+And what if I had no FW in my vHUBs*?
 Is there a way to still block the traffic from RED to BLUE?

 In such case, you could leverage again the concept of **SECURITY ADMIN RULES** offered by AVNM.